Depression Signs and Symptoms

 You may well feel like eating unhealthy foods when you feel low, but comfort eating doesn’t help in the long run.
 So try to eat as healthily as possible, including five or more portions of fruit and vegetables every day, plus have some protein at each meal too.
 And remember to drink plenty of fluids, as being even mildly dehydrated may affect your mood.

-There’s currently a lot of interest in how food may affect mental health, says the charity Mind.
+What you eat may affect the way you feel too, says the charity Mind (x).
 For instance, it’s widely thought that changes in blood sugar levels can affect mood and energy levels, while some of the foods you eat may affect your brain’s production of mood-altering chemicals such as serotonin and dopamine.

 So to help boost your mood, try the following: